Safety Data Sheet 250-1201

 Ingestion: Adverse symptoms may include the following: stomach pains, nausea or vomiting.

-Delayed and immediate effects and also chronic effects from short and long term exposure.
+Delayed and immediate effects and also chronic effects from short and long-term exposure.

-Short term exposure - Potential immediate effects.
+Short-term exposure - Potential immediate effects.
 Not available.

-Short term exposure - Potential delayed effects.
+Long-term exposure - Potential delayed effects.
 Not available.

 Potential chronic health effects.
 Not available.

-General: No known significant effects or critical hazards.
+General: No known effects or hazards.

 Numerical measures of toxicity.